 Content

-The tourist tax is a tax that tourists must pay when staying in a tourist establishment and spending there for one or several nights.
+The tourist tax is a tax that tourists must pay when staying at a tourist establishment and spending one or more nights there.

 This visitor tax must be paid, whether it is a hotel, hostel, campsite, tourist apartment, rural accommodation, among others.